Rakeela/dragora-notes/collapse-type-suggestions.md

 Recoalescent (This planet's population is having difficulty producing a limited number of distinct intelligences; essentially, the population is a swarm hive lacking individualism, and its actual population is presently far more indeterminate than Commonwealth metrics can represent.
 Basic productivity is surprisingly unimpaired by the chaos, but the planet's financial markets are difficult to comprehend and highly error-prone due to legal and technical difficulties in establishing designations of ownership and control.
 Rate of return penalty.)
 3
 Emulated Nanoinfluence (The designed-sapience psychologies of this planet's population resist 'wasting time' with normal social interactions and independent personal development to an extent which contributed to the region's erosion during the assimilation crisis and risks impairing the development of large scale talent networks going forward.
 Influence penalty.)
 4
 Protean Wilderness (The reshaped ecology of this world has been integrated with its ubiquitous pollution of nanites and bioengineering experiments to produce an environment of bizarre and horrifically dangerous creatures.
 While only a minor military threat compared to the organized might of an advanced society, having to deploy ubiquitous militarized defenses against 'nature' creates a society dreary and immiserated.
 Happiness penalty.)
 5
 Hyperspatial Fungus (Calculational pollution of local hyperspace has encouraged the proliferation of a form of a hyperspatial life harmless to us, but highly aversive to Beyonders.
 It's difficult to summon them from this system and it's difficult to convince Beyonders on open-ended summons to travel to it.
-Their absence impairs the development of local financial markets.
+The system is stuck being a casualty of their search for stable returns on behalf of investors in other territories.
 Rate of return penalty.)
 6
 (3 Unset)
 Special features:
 On average, the districts in this territory have poor cultural productivity scores.